bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 You can generate an .ipa file with the `Xcode Archive` step and an apk file with the `Android Build` step.
 Then `Deploy to Bitrise` step deploys your generated .ipa and apk to [bitrise.io](https://www.bitrise.io) so that you can share the project with your team members using the project's URL.

 deploy a xamarin app - about deployment

-## Deploy to your app's marketplace

-[Deploy to iTunes Connect - Application Loader](https://www.bitrise.io/integrations/steps/deploy-to-itunesconnect-application-loader)`and`[Google Play Deploy](https://www.bitrise.io/integrations/steps/google-play-deploy) steps take care of the swift deplopment of your .ipa or apk packages.